Encore-Karaoke-Labs/Encore-Karaoke/README.md

   - Sing with friends and family across the world with Encore Sessions!
 Perfect for OFWs, LDRs, or remote karaoke hangouts with friends!
   - Queue, Cheer, and Chat in the room just like a real karaoke box.
   - Have fun with a sprinkle of competition with a score leaderboard!
-- **Encore Link (Mobile Remote Control)**
+- **EnMoku!
+(Mobile Remote Control)**
   - No more passing a bulky songbook around!
 Just scan the QR code on the screen to connect your smartphone.
   - No additional app installs needed!
-Encore Link works straight in your web browser.
+EnMoku works straight in your web browser.
 (Chromium-based browsers (e.g., Chrome, Edge) and Firefox)
-  - Browse the song library, queue tracks, search YouTube, send "Cheers", and chat with the room.
+  - Queue tracks, send "Cheers", chat with the room, and turn your phone into a camera in one tap!
   - Works seamlessly on your local network, with a Cloud tunnel fallback for devices not on the same network.
 - **Versatile Media Support (MTVs & Multiplex)**
   - Supports MIDI karaoke (`.mid`, `.kar`) with SoundFont (`.sf2`) playback.